Graeme Lamb: Military career

 Educated at Rannoch School and the Royal Military Academy Sandhurst, Lamb was commissioned into the Queen's Own Highlanders as a second lieutenant on 8 March 1973.
-He has served in Northern Ireland and in various theatres of war including Bosnia.
+He has served in Northern Ireland and in various theatres of war, including Bosnia.

 Lamb was promoted lieutenant on 8 September 1974, captain on 8 March 1979, and in 1981 he was Mentioned in Despatches for service in Northern Ireland.
-In the 1988 Queen's Birthday Honours he was appointed Member of the Order of the British Empire (MBE).
-He was promoted lieutenant-colonel on 30 December 1990 (with seniority from 30 June 1990), and commanded 1st Battalion the Queen's Own Highlanders from 1991 to 1993.
-On 26 April 1994 he was appointed an Officer of the Order of the British Empire (OBE) for his service in the Gulf War in 1991, and awarded a Queen's Commendation for Valuable Service for operational service in Northern Ireland in 1993.
-He was promoted colonel on 30 June 1994, and brigadier on 30 June 1996, when he was appointed Commander of 5th Airborne Brigade.
+In the 1988 Birthday Honours he was appointed a Member of the Order of the British Empire.
+He was promoted lieutenant colonel on 30 December 1990 (with seniority from 30 June 1990), and commanded the 1st Battalion the Queen's Own Highlanders from 1991 to 1993.
+On 26 April 1994 he was appointed an Officer of the Order of the British Empire for his service in the Gulf War in 1991, and was awarded a Queen's Commendation for Valuable Service for operational service in Northern Ireland in 1993.
+He was promoted colonel on 30 June 1994, and brigadier on 30 June 1996, when he was appointed commander of the 5th Airborne Brigade.
 He then went on to join the staff of the Joint Services Command and Staff College.
 From 2001 to 2003 he served as Director Special Forces.

-In the 2003 Queen's Birthday Honours he was appointed a Companion of the Order of St Michael and St George (CMG).
+In the 2003 Birthday Honours, Lamb was appointed a Companion of the Order of St Michael and St George.
 On 2 July 2003 he was appointed General Officer Commanding 3rd (UK) Mechanised Division and promoted to major general.
 The formation deployed to Iraq, for the Iraq War.
-For his service in Iraq, he was appointed a Companion of the Distinguished Service Order (DSO) on 23 April 2004.
+For his service in Iraq, he was awarded the Distinguished Service Order on 23 April 2004.